 Mechanical peeling tool cutting blades shall be serviced and maintained regularly, or replaced as required, to ensure uniform and continuous removal of a minimum 0.20 mm PE strip thickness per pass.
-Blunt cutting blades reduce the efficacy of the peeling tool and furthermore can fail to remove the minimum required oxidised PE strip thickness from the pipe surface.
+Blunt cutting blades reduce efficacy and furthermore can fail to remove the minimum required oxidised PE strip thickness from the pipe surface.

-Versions for pipe ends and mid pipe (for use with saddles) are readily available for all pipe sizes.
+Mechanical peeling tools for pipe ends and mid pipe (for use with saddles) are readily available for all pipe sizes.